 sanctions have provoked retaliatory measures from , including suspending limits on its uranium enrichment and reducing cooperation with the International Atomic Energy Agency (IAEA).
 Trump’s, and now ’s, policy has simply reconstructed the problems that preceded the JCPOA in 2015, displaying the widely recognized madness of repeating something that didn’t work and expecting a different result.

 If actions speak louder than words, the US seizure of 27 and Yemeni international news websites on June 22, based on the illegal, unilateral sanctions that are among the most contentious topics of the Vienna negotiations, suggests that the same madness still holds sway over policy.

 Biden Takes His Time

 has been in office for five months, but the negotiations in Vienna, Austria, did not begin until April 6.
 His failure to rejoin the agreement on taking office reflected a desire to appease hawkish advisers and politicians who claimed he could use Trump’s withdrawal and the threat of continued sanctions as “leverage” to extract more concessions from over its ballistic missiles, regional activities and other questions.

-The sixth round of shuttle diplomacy has now concluded in Vienna without an agreement.
-President-elect Raisi says he supports the negotiations, but would not allow the US to drag them out for a long time.
+The sixth round of shuttle diplomacy has now concluded in Vienna without an agreement. drag them out for a long time.Raisi says he supports the negotiations, but would not allow the to

 Will They or Won’t They?

 and his advisers must now confront the consequences of the position their wishful thinking and dithering has landed them in.
 They must make a genuine and serious political decision to rejoin the JCPOA within days or weeks.

 The views expressed in this article are the author’s own and do not necessarily reflect Fair Observer’s editorial policy.